 - The University of Pittsburgh at Johnstown provides an appeal process for students who are determined to be No Progress.
 Appeals will be limited to students who experienced personal illness, personal accident, death of an immediate family member, or other extraordinary circumstances that prevented the student from attending classes and successfully completing the coursework.
 The appeal must be supported by documentation as requested by the Financial Aid Office.

 - The Financial Aid Appeals Committee reviews all completed appeals that are submitted with appropriate documentation.
 If the appeal is reviewed favorably, the student is granted one term of probation for financial aid, and eligibility is reinstated for one payment period, provided it is mathematically possible to meet the SAP requirements at the end of the next payment period.
 In cases where it is not mathematically possible for a student to meet the minimum requirements in one term, students have the option of entering an academic plan with the University.
 If the appeal is reviewed unfavorably, the not meeting progress status remains, and the student is not eligible to receive financial aid as previously mentioned until the standards are met.
 Financial Aid Appeal Form.

 Students may re-establish financial aid eligibility by successfully completing 67% of their total attempted credits and meeting the cumulative GPA requirement.
 A re-evaluation of eligibility will only occur upon receipt of the Financial Aid Exception Form.

-The PHEAA State Grant agency has its own separate academic requirements for students who receive the grant.
-For each academic year during which the student receives a State Grant, the student must successfully complete the minimum number of credits appropriate to the student’s enrollment status during the terms for which State Grant aid was received.
+The PA State Grant agency has its own separate academic requirements for students who receive the grant.
+For each academic year during which the student receives a PA State Grant, the student must successfully complete the minimum number of credits appropriate to the student’s enrollment status during the terms for which PA State Grant aid was received.

-Students must pass at least 12 credits for every term that they receive a full time State Grant and at least 6 credits for every term they receive a part time State Grant.
+Students must pass at least 12 credits for every term that they receive a full-time PA State Grant and at least 6 credits for every term they receive a part-time PA State Grant.